timothyfitchcupb/CSPB2270quadtrees/readme.txt

 I have learned a lot about quadtrees and have tried to implement a project that effectively shows this through a simple c++ greyscale image processing program.
 The program looks at our greyscale values, and if colors are similar, we stop, and the node is left as a leaf node.
 If they are not, we keep on recursing.
+Destructors are important to properly remove childnodes and eliminate memory leaks.

 // Steps of Program in Simple Terms
     1. Define 4x4 greyscale image (in Main.cpp) where each pixel is defined with a color value
     2. QuadTree constructor initializes root node covering entire image.
     3. Subdivision happens via the subdivide function.
 The function recursively divides regions based on how similar their color values are.
         a.
-If the color values are similar, it is determined to be homogenous and left a lead node
+If the color values are similar, it is determined to be homogenous and left a leaf node
         b.
 If the color values are not similar, we keep recursing until they are.
     4. Use tests to confirm the above is working correctly